mehulagg/gitlab/doc/administration/geo/replication/configuration.md

    chmod 0600 /etc/gitlab/gitlab-secrets.json
    ```

-1. Reconfigure **each Rails, Sidekiq and Gitaly servers on your secondary** site for the change to take effect:
+1. Reconfigure **each Rails, Sidekiq and Gitaly nodes on your secondary** site for the change to take effect:

    ```shell
    gitlab-ctl reconfigure